CruelKernel/samsung-exynos9820/README.md

 * 1000hz - increases kernel clock rate from 250hz to 1000hz.
 Potentially can
   decrease response time.
 Disabled by default, untested.
 * bfq - enable bfq I/O scheduler in the kernel.
+* maple - enable maple I/O scheduler in the kernel and set it as default
 * sdfat - use sdfat for exFAT and VFAT filesystems.
 * ntfs - enable ntfs filesystem support (read only).
 * cifs - adds CIFS fs support.